kub-berlin/kub-sso/README.md

 # KuB single sign-on

-When an organization grows, centralized account management becomes an important issues.
+When an organization grows, centralized account management becomes an important issue.
 Unfortunately, the established ecosystem (Microsoft Active Directory, LDAP, Kerberos, SSSD) suffers from a high degree of complexity.
 This project attempts to provide similar features, while being much simpler.
 It consists of three parts: